ssz-119/insurance-model/README.md

 - Age, BMI, and number of children were also signficiant variables

 # Visualizations
-Scatterplots visualize the predicted charges (in points) from the each model versus the actual individual charges from the dataset.
+Scatterplots visualize the predicted charges (in points) from the each model versus the actual individual charges (in line) from the dataset.
 The closer the slope is to 1, the more accurate the predictions are.

 ## Simple Linear Model